teamdatatonic/propensity-modelling-demo/README.md

 - `README.md`
 - `bq-processing.sh`

-1) Create a dataset in BigQuery
+1) Create a dataset in BigQuery (location: EU)
-2) Load "transactions" and "history" datasets from GCS into this BigQuery dataset
+2) Load "transactions" and "history" datasets from Cloud Storage into this BigQuery dataset
-3) Execute bash script with GCP project and dataset as command-line arguments:
+3) Execute bash script with GCP project and BigQuery dataset as command-line arguments:

 ```
 /usr/bin/time bash bq-processing.sh {PROJECT} {BQ DATASET}